gvwilson/sensibleadventures/nardica/nardica.md

 He gave her hand a final firm squeeze before turning to Wales and Doctor Johel.
 "Unfortunately, the other news isn't as pleasant," he continued briskly.
-"The attack was definitely orchestrated by some faction within China-over-the-Sea.
-We have tried reaching out through the usual channels, but so far we haven't had an intelligible response."
+"The attack was definitely Zillion, but the core believes some faction of China's hypermind may have assisted them.
+We've tried reaching out through the usual channels, but all we've had back so far is a poem about the necessity of entropy and how time is an arrow, not a circle."

-"Does that mean you're scrubbing the mission?"
+"If China is involved, does that mean you're scrubbing the mission?"
 Wales asked, his voice carefully neutral.

 The governor smiled.
 "On the contrary.
-We leave in the morning."
+We leave in seven hours."

-Wales raised an eyebrow.
+Doctor Johel raised an eyebrow.
 "We?"

+The governor's smile grew even warmer.
+"Absolutely," he said, looking at Wales.
-The governor's smiled broadened.
-"Absolutely.
-I wouldn't miss it for the world."
+"I wouldn't miss it for the world."

+There was a shower in the basement, and a seemingly endless flow of hot water that didn't smell of the sea.
+Iffy and Aunt Naggie squabbled for a moment about who needed it more before the Marine who was their guide and guard cleared his throat and pointed out that there were actually *two* showers.
+The towels were the thickest and fluffiest Iffy had ever seen, and the freshly-printed sweatshirt and leggins waiting for her when she was done fit her perfectly.

+The Marine led them back upstairs to a dining room as big as the *Guinevere*.
+The curved glass overhead gave the sky a warm blue tint.
+In the distance Iffy could see the razor-edged ridges of Mount Klenova, scraped and carved over millions of years by the sheet of ice that had finally been defeated by a warming planet.
+Smaller peaks---smaller only by comparison---stood in ranks beside it, each decorated by a faint plume of wind-blown snow.

+Doctor Johel and the governor were already seated.
+Wales stood beside his chair until Iffy and Aunt Naggie reached them.
+"Better?" he asked.

+"Tons," Iffy said gratefully.
+Her new sweatshirt was as warm as the towels had been, and not scratchy at all.
+It was almost certainly recording her pulse and temperature and a dozen other things and sending them to the mansion's core for analysis, but at that particular moment, she didn't care.

+She plopped herself down on the chair that Wales pulled back for her.
+Aunt Naggie did the same, and then the blocky American seated himself.
+The governor and Doctor Johel ended their murmured conversation, and for a moment everyone sat silently and expectantly.

+"I wonder---" "How'd you---" Doctor Johel and Iffy both stopped.
+"Go ahead," Doctor Johel urged politely.

+Iffy shook her head.  "'S not important.
+I was just---how'd you get here so quick?" she asked the governor.

+He smiled his usual smile.
+"A good question.
+Not one the core will let answer, I'm afraid---security.
+But if you can guess...?"

+"Hovercraft," Wales offered.
+"One of the old Ericas, probably, with a wide-field skirt so you wouldn't kick up a snow trace.
+It probably took you half as long and twice the fuel."
+His smile was as warm as the governor's and just as false.
+"And I'll bet that's how you're planning to get to the base---I don't imagine the core would be happy with you stuck on a train.
+What do I win?"

+"Lunch, of course," the governor said lightly as a trolley rolled toward them on silent wheels bearing trays of sweet and sour soup, grilled tofu, roasted vegetables, sliced mangoes, and tea.
+The adults made appreciative noises and Iffy's stomach rumbled as the trolley gave each of their plates an unnecessary polish with a clean white cloth, laid out chopsticks beside them with geometric precision, and began serving the food.